Political polarization in the United States: Definition and conceptualization

 For example, in one study, subjects were asked to evaluate "neutral" quantitative data regarding the efficacy of skin cream.
 In this treatment, subjects' performance was determined simply by their numeracy, that is, their mathematical skill level.
-In a second treatment, however, subjects were presented with data concerning the efficacy of gun control laws.
-Partisans performed much more poorly when asked to evaluate data that challenged their pre-existing views about gun control laws; moreover, high mathematical skill levels did not prevent this.
-In fact, those who had the strongest mathematical skills were best able to rationalize a false interpretation of the data that conformed with their pre-existing views.
-Similarly, Americans' views on gun control seem to stem almost entirely from their cultural worldview and how they position themselves in that cultural schema; statistics do not persuade them to change their minds.
-In fact, cognitive scientists Mercier and Sperber argue that human reason did not evolve in order to produce logical arguments, but rather to finesse social relationships.
-On this view, the evolutionary purpose of reason is not truth but rather persuasion and collaboration.
-These studies suggest that our social and partisan identities (often discussed in the context of identity politics) affect the ways in which we engage information and may sometimes drive political polarization.
+In a second treatment, subjects were presented with data concerning the efficacy of gun control laws.
+Partisans performed much more poorly when asked to evaluate data that challenged their pre-existing views about gun control laws.
+High mathematical skill levels did not prevent this.
+Those who had the strongest mathematical skills were best able to rationalize a false interpretation of the data that conformed with their pre-existing views.

+Similarly, Americans' views on gun control seem to stem almost entirely from their cultural worldview and how they position themselves in that cultural schema.
+Statistics do not persuade them to change their minds.
+Cognitive scientists Mercier and Sperber argue that human reason did not evolve in order to produce logical arguments, but rather to finesse social relationships.
+Within this view, the evolutionary purpose of reason is not truth, but persuasion and collaboration.
+These studies suggest that our social and partisan identities, often discussed in the context of identity politics, affect the ways in which we engage information, and may sometimes drive political polarization.

+Sociologist Daniel DellaPosta introduced the concept of "pluralistic collapse" in a 2020 paper in American Sociological Review.
+DellaPosta proposed that polarization was not merely a matter of people moving further apart on issues they already disagreed about.
+Instead, social, cultural, and political alignments have come to encompass an increasingly diverse array of opinions and attitudes.
+Analyzing 44 years of data from the General Social Survey, DellaPosta concluded that mass polarization had increased through a process of "belief consolidation," the collapse of previously cross-partisan alignments.
+Consequently, where citizens once held idiosyncratic combinations of views that cut across partisan lines, they now increasingly sort into two comprehensive worldview clusters.
+He likened the division to an oil spill: "...it's not just that the previously existing division is getting stronger, it's that other opinions that weren't even part of those division[s] to begin with are getting drawn in."

-Although most studies have focussed on survey data to quantify affective polarization, social media and social network based approaches have recently been proposed to estimate the affective polarization.
+Although most studies have focused on survey data to quantify affective polarization, social media and social network based approaches have recently been proposed to estimate the affective polarization.

 History

 Antebellum period

 Starting in the early 1830s, the country became progressively more polarized over the issue of slavery: whether it was a great wrong, a sin, or a necessary evil or even a positive good.
 Neither the Missouri Compromise nor the Compromise of 1850 succeeding in dealing adequately with the problem.
-The pro-slavery Southern states, thanks to the Three-fifths compromise, dominated the Federal government.
+The pro-slavery Southern states, thanks to the Three-fifths Compromise, dominated the Federal government.
 Congress passed repeated gag rules preventing the issue from even being discussed.